ff-notes/ron-rdt-spec/spec/RDT.md

         preceding this value.
         A framework may provide a means to calculate maximum event and set chunk version automatically.
+        If a concrete RDT doesn't specify *version* it is calculated this way.

     2.  **version** must be *greater* than *version* of all values causally preceding this value.